 As seasoned negotiators, we know when insurance companies are playing games.
 If the adjuster doesn’t extend a reasonable offer, we will prepare to file a lawsuit on your behalf.
 We are not afraid to fight for the maximum compensation possible.

 Contact Our Florida Truck Accident Lawyers

 If you or someone you love was injured in a large truck accident, let our Florida truck accident lawyers help.
-Contact Emmanuel Sheppard & Condon today to schedule an initial consultation.
+Contact Emmanuel Sheppard & Condon or call (850) 444-4878 today to schedule a free consultation.